martinprobson/taskrunner/README.md

 - This code is intended to be a lightwight framework to allow easy unit and integration testing of Apache Hadoop/Spark workflows.
 You should probably look into a full featured execuition engine if you need more scheduling and error recovery options.
 I recommend [Apache airflow](https://airflow.apache.org/) for this.

+## To Do

+- Swap out the DExecutor back end with an AKKA Actor library.

 ## Acknowledgements